Centauri-OS/Stellar/README.md

 # Pre-requisites to run locally:
 * npm
 * node
+* Ports 3000 and 5000 free for connection
 # How to run locally?
 **First clone the repository, one way to do this:**
 ```